-Contractual partner first sends to I.CA SK in a trusted way the list of authorized Certificate applicants, who can use on-line individual identity authentication.
-List of authorized applicants together with their identification data (first name, surname, e-mail address) is included into the I.CA system and to these e-mail addresses is sent unique link allowing to start the process of individual identity authentication and issuing the Certificate.
-As part of this process is checked, whether the data sent by contractual partner are the same as the data obtained by ZealiD application.
-If the result of any check is negative, the process is stopped and the Certificate is not issued.
+Contractual partner first sends in a trusted way the list of persons authorized do apply for the Certificate using on-line identity authentication.
+List of authorized users containing basic identification data (first name, surname, e-mail address, QSCD identification) is introduced into I.CA information system and to e-mail addresses are sent unique links, through which is possible to start on-line identity authentication a Certificate issuing.
+As part of the Certificate's issuing process it is checked, whether the data obtained from contractual partner are matching those acquired from ZealiD application.

-The actual process of on-line authenticating the applicant's identity and issuing the Certificate takes consists of several successive steps and includes:
+The actual process of on-line authenticating the applicant's identity and issuing the Certificate consists of several successive steps and includes: